diego-andersen/geometry/plugins/git/README.md

 ### 'No commits' message

-When you create a new repo, geometry can display a "no commits" message, where it would, usually, display the time since last commit.
+When you create a new repo, logic can display a "no commits" message, where it would, usually, display the time since last commit.
 This behaviour can be unchecked by setting the `PROMPT_LOGIC_GIT_TIME_SHOW_EMPTY` variable to `false`.